manahilr701/web-scraping/README.md

 ## Results
 - The project successfully scraped Mars news articles and Mars weather data.
 - It performed analysis on temperature and atmospheric pressure to identify trends and answered key questions about the Martian environment.

+## Contributing
+- Contributions are welcome!
+Feel free to fork this repository and submit pull requests.
+For major changes, please open an issue first to discuss the proposed changes.

+## License

+This project is licensed under the MIT License.
+See the LICENSE file for details.